 Redwood Virtual allows and encourages our flight team members to broaden their horizons and check out other virtual airlines in the flight simulation community.
 There are a lot of options out there and each community has something to offer to pilots.
 All we ask it that you maintain your flight requirements and do not share Redwood Virtual members only information in other communities without the expressed permission of the CEO of Redwood Virtual.
 Members who hold a staff position with another virtual airline may not simultaneously hold a staff position with Redwood Virtual.

 Redwood Virtual's human resources personnel will review the Vataware profile of every new crew member upon acceptance and will award automatically award hours from said profile.
-Also, any newly accepted crew member may request to transfer in existing flight hours from another virtual airline by emailing the chief executive office (firstname.lastname@example.org) and providing sufficient proof of said flight hours.
+Also, any newly accepted crew member may request to transfer in existing flight hours from another virtual airline by emailing Human Resources (firstname.lastname@example.org) and providing sufficient proof of said flight hours.
 The hours will be evaluated (e.g., aircraft type, flight quality, etc.) prior to being approved for transfer.
 A maximum of 30 documented hours may be transferred in any combination of hours.

 |Certification Category||Rank||Pay Rate||Authorized Aircraft|